ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 There is far more to regexes.
 In fact, there is a whole book on just regular expressions, [*Mastering Regular Expressions, 3rd Edition*](https://www.oreilly.com/library/view/mastering-regular-expressions/0596528124/), by Jeffrey Friedl (2006), and there are many tutorials on regexes such as the  [Regular Expressions for Regular Folk](https://refrf.shreyasminocha.me/) tutorial by Shreyas Minocha.
 But that introduction will get us started, because we are now going to discuss how regexes can be used for input validation.

+#### Lab: Introduction to Regular Expressions

  🧪 LAB: Please try lab [regex0](https://best.openssf.org/labs/regex0.html), which lets you experiment with simple regex notation.
+Labs are optional, but we encourage you to try them.

 ### Using Regular Expressions for Text Input Validation